 You are here

-Jeff is especially interested in developing tools, teaching methods, and maps using geographic information that can be used by any student or professional to enhance their work.
-Related to this effort is the graduate level class he teaches at the Harvard Extension School: Introduction to GIS.
-Jeff is also an adjunct faculty member at Salem State University, where he teaches Computer Cartography.
+Curriculum development – Developing GIS teaching methods, tutorials, and tools that can be used by any student or professional to enhance their work.
+Related to this effort is the graduate level classes Jeff teaches: Introduction to GIS (Harvard Extension School) and Computer Cartography (Salem State University).